tonygilkerson/things/README.md

 ## Why?

 My current goal is to learn how to program [ESP32](https://en.wikipedia.org/wiki/ESP32) based microcontrollers.
 I grow cut flowers, have a greenhouse and as a result I have several automation projects in mind, mostly involved with watering, climate control and tracking.
 I also have a few project ideas for my computerized telescope to automate long imaging sessions.
 A secondary goal is to use a "real" programming language like C++ and Go for may projects.
 I have looked at the Arduino IDE, which seems to be very popular, but I am not really interested.
 Same for the visual programming tools that I have seen.
-However, I am considering using the visual tools for the [M5 Stack](https://docs.m5stack.com/) because they look like a good learing tool.
-I can develop visually and then convert to C++, that might be useful as a stop-gap, but my end goal is to not use the visual programming tools.

 ## What?

 This repo will have several subfolders each containing the source code and doc for some project.
-The first subfolder `example01` is me working through a "hello world" project, which for microcontrollers is a blinking LED.
+The first subfolder `proj01` is me working through a "hello world" project, which for microcontrollers is a blinking LED.
 The code is not that interesting but my notes will be from the point of view of a newbie and thus may contain things that were useful to me at the the time.

 ## Projects

 * [proj01](proj01/README.md) - Hello World Blinky
+* [proj02](proj02/README.md) - Serial port moniting with `picocom` CLI

-## Components
+## Components Reference

+Below is an aggergate list of reference infomation used components use.

 ### ESP32-WROOM-32D